danielxji6/project03_draw_together/README.md

 # DOODLE 25
 ## a live drawing game
-Doodle 25 is a playground for people can join with others and draw anything you like (or unicorn) at the same time to create an art work in 60 seconds.
-Player can go to Gallery to see others works or login to save draws.
-Have fun with friends!
-(Click on start or share url to play)
+Doodle 25 is a playground where people can join with others and draw anything they like (like a unicorn!) in 60 seconds.
+Player can go to the Gallery to see others' works or login to save drawings.
+Server will generate a new room.
+Once the room has three players the game starts.
+Players can share the url to join the room before the game start.

 ## Screenshot
 ![](readme/sc_01.png)